-You Got Your License In My Keychain!
+You Got Your License in My Keychain!

 The One In Which Paul Talks Out His Hat (metaphorically, since he and hats don’t get along).